Prag8855/aab/content/guides/freelance-visa.md

     This helps you explain your work.
 If you are an artist, this is important.
 You need printed examples; a website address will not work.[^50]
 - [ ] **Contracts**
     Signed contracts from clients are better than [letters of intent](/glossary/Absichtserklärung).
 They prove that you have clients and will make money.
-- [ ] 2 or more **recommendation letters**
+- [ ] 2 or more **letters of reference**
-    Some interviewers ask for them, especially for scientists and researchers.[^46] These are letters from your previous employers, clients or professors that recommend you for your work.
-The letters must recommend you for the profession you are getting a visa for.
-These letters should be signed if possible.
+    These are letters from your previous employers, clients or professors that recommend you for your work.
+Some interviewers ask for them, especially for scientists and researchers.[^46] The letters must be relevant to your freelance work.
 - [ ] **Proof or education**
     If your education is relevant to your business, prove it.
 Bring the original diplomas if you can.
 Copies also work.[^38]
+- [ ] **Bank statements**
+    Show how much savings you have in your bank account.
+3,000€ to 5,000€ in savings is enough.
+If possible, use a German bank.[^61]

 ## After you get your freelance visa